-Whisper-quiet hinges are nice but, apart from the sound of rapid-fire cabinet door shutting, opening and closing cabinetry is more cumbersome than you think.
+Resistant whisper-quiet hinges are nice but, apart from the sound of rapid-fire cabinet door shutting, opening and closing cabinetry is more cumbersome than you think.
 Only those of us who have open shelving are aware of this.
-Your shelves make it so much simpler to grab your go-to mugs, cups and daily dishware.
+Your shelves make it so much simpler to grab your go-to mugs, spices, and daily dishware.
 They also expedite the process of emptying your dishwasher.

-Accessible or livable kitchen designs also capitalize on the ease-of-use offered by open shelving.
+Accessible or livable kitchen designs in Monmouth County also capitalize on the ease of use offered by open shelving.
 Elderly people and those with any type of mobility issue find open shelves markedly easier to access than cabinets with doors because they eliminate an extra step or two and keep someone from having to maneuver around cumbersome, open cabinet doors.

 Well-built cabinetry shouldn't be too difficult to maintain but there are still cabinet doors to keep free of splatter and smudging.
 There are hinges that can break and cabinet doors hide the cavernous cabinet body that can collect miscellaneous debris without you even knowing it.
 Shelves, on the other hand, require virtually zero maintenance.
 Once they are firmly installed, they aren't going anywhere.

 To clean them, you simply offload the contents, run a damp cloth along the surface, and they're back to clean again.
 With a nice seal, they won't need to be repainted for years unless you have a change of heart in regards to color.
 If you opt for commercial-style, stainless steel shelving, you'll hardly need to clean them at all.